sandipshiwakoti/vscode-react-native-version-bumper/README.md

 **Android build.gradle not found**
 - Ensure `android/app/build.gradle` exists
-- Verify standard React Native structure
+- Verify `reactNativeVersionBumper.android.buildGradlePath` is correct

 **iOS project not found**
 - Confirm `ios/` folder and `.xcodeproj` file exist
+- Check `reactNativeVersionBumper.ios.infoPlistPath` or ensure auto-detection works

+**Package.json not bumped**
+- Ensure `reactNativeVersionBumper.skipPackageJson` is `false`
+- Confirm you select "Yes" when prompted to include package.json during the bump
+- Check the project’s `package.json` exists and is writable

 **Git operations failing**
-- Verify Git is installed and the project is a Git repository
+- Verify Git is installed and the project is a Git repository (`git init`)
-- Check repository permissions
+- Check repository permissions and remote configuration
-- Ensure remote repository is configured
+- Ensure `git push` is allowed for the remote repository
-- Confirm push operations to avoid unintended production deployments

 ## Contributing

 Contributions are welcome!
-Submit issues, feature requests, or pull requests on [GitHub](https://github.com/your-username/react-native-version-bumper).
+Submit issues, feature requests, or pull requests on [GitHub](https://github.com/sandipshiwakoti/react-native-version-bumper).

 ## License